TopXNob/Evaluation_Methods/README.md

-# Evaluation Methods for Topic Models - External Code Reference
+# Evaluation Methods for Topic Models

 This repository references evaluation methods originally developed in the **Evaluation Methods for Topic Models** by Wallach et al. (2009).
 These methods are designed for evaluating topic models, and the original implementation can be accessed at the link below: